GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm/README.md

 # tftest modules=1 resources=5 inventory=snapshot-schedule-create.yaml
 ```

-### Resource Manager Tags
+### Resource Manager Tags (non-firewall)

-Resource manager tags (or "secure tags") bindings are supported with the following limitations:
+Resource manager tags bindings for use in IAM or org policy conditions are supported via the `tag_bindings` variable with the following limitations:

-- a single `tag_bindings` variable is used for both the instance and the boot disk
 - tag bindings are not created for attached disks
 - tag bindings will not be created for the boot disk if the `use_independent_disk` flag is true
 - tag bindings are ignored for instance templates

+The current provider implementation is sub-optimal and forces

+- recreation of the instance on tag changes
+- specifying both the key and value where only the value is actually needed

+This is an example of setting tag bindings:

 ```hcl
 module "simple-vm-example" {